-- In the absence of extraordinary circumstances a PCR should be submitted to the receiving facility within four (4) hours of patient disposition. - EMS providers must complete and submit a PCR to the receiving facility prior to going off duty. - EMS calls should only be entered into the PCR system as a "service call" or "public assist" if there was no physical assistance provided to an individual.
-(Physical Assistance i.e. lifting, carrying, and/or moving).
-If an individual cannot move without assistance, they are helpless.
-Being helpless is one of the definitions of a patient in this document and therefore the EMS provider should follow the Patient Refusal Protocol. - Only EMS calls where there is no physical assistance provided to a person should be considered a "service call" or public assist."
-Such as help with home oxygen system or other piece of medical equipment, accidental activation of a medical alarm, or good intent calls with no patient. - A PCR entry is not needed for any Good Samaritan occurrences.
+- In the absence of extraordinary circumstances, a PCR should be submitted to the receiving facility within four (4) hours of patient disposition. - EMS providers must complete and submit a PCR to the receiving facility prior to going off duty. - EMS calls should only be entered into the PCR system as a "service call" or "public assist" if the person does not meet the definition of a patient after an assessment.
+A patient is an individual who is sick, injured, wounded or otherwise incapacitated or helpless and seeks immediate medical attention for whom EMS has been activated.
+A person that denies the need for medical treatment and/or transport, but any reasonable EMS provider can see that a person(s) has an obvious injury or illness, should be considered a patient and treated as such. - If the reasonable EMS provider on scene determines that a person (s) is a patient, the person (s) should be treated as a patient and a patient refusal is needed. - A PCR entry is not needed for any Good Samaritan occurrences.
 Providers are encouraged to leave their information with the transporting agency.